levg34/beammp-admin/README.md

 ## More

-I will try to keep this readme up to date, but I add so much new features, that it may not be up to date.
+I will try to keep this readme up to date, but I add so much new features, that it may not be up to date when you read it.

 ## License

-This project is under the GNU v3 licence (see LICENCE file)
+This project is under the GNU v3 licence (see LICENSE.md file)